EricZinda/Perplexity/docs/archive/devhowto1.0PredicationContract.md

 > A large file is in the folder

-Which results in this as one of the well-formed MRS trees:
+Which results in this as one of the scope-resolved MRS predication trees:

 ~~~
              ┌────── _folder_n_of(x10,i15)